NSC15/car_sales/README.md

 ## Background

-The Car sales is my third Milestone Project, this time using Python to create a CLI which uses an API to access data from an external Google sheet with cars for sale details, this program allows the user to access two sides to the program, the customer side which is viewing available stock of cars from a fictional Japanese based car dealership, or the staff section which requires a password to enter ("carsales") and then allows the user to enter a car into the database.
-The program has several loops and data validation to create a fully accessible application.
+The NC Car Sales App is my third Milestone Project, this time using Python to create a CLI which uses an API to read and write data from an external Google sheet with car details, this program allows the user to access two sides to the program, the customer side which is viewing available stock of cars from a fictional Japanese based car dealership, or the staff section which requires a password to enter (password = "carsales") and then allows the user to enter a car into the database.
+The program has several loops and data validation to create a fully navigational application.

 ## User Experience (UX)